nubisproject/nubis-skel/nubis/terraform/README.md

 ### ami
 You will collect this as output from nubis-builder.
 Once the build is complete nubis-builder will display the ami id which you will need to manually copy into the terraform.tfvars file.
 You will need to do this after every successful build.

+### ssh_key_file

+Path to the public ssh key file you want authorized to ssh into the launched instances

+### ssh_key_name

+The account unique name you want to give to that ssh key

 ## Commands to work with Terraform
 NOTE: All examples run from the nubis/terraform directory.